 Come join us!
 We need your voice!

 I have sung under Music Director Alice Rice Boyer’s baton for a few years now.
 If you’re a little nervous about jumping in, let me assure that Alice makes it fun.
 She is spontaneous and creative and gets the sound she wants.
 I’ll be sending you lots of materials so that you can learn your part.
 If you’re not local to Columbia County, OR, we will take care of you in a variety of ways, including zooms, and rehearsals.
 We plan on traveling to several choirs distant from Columbia County Oregon to hold workshops and rehearsals.

-TWO CONCERTS are scheduled; the world premiere in Columbia County, Oregon in 2023 and the performance (with orchestra) at Carnegie Hall in 2024.
-For the 2023 Inaugural World Premiere concert, we hope you’ll sing the whole cantata, but learning only 2 or 3 of the movements is fine.
+TWO CONCERTS are scheduled; the world premiere in Columbia County, Oregon in 2023 and the performance at Carnegie Hall in 2024.
+For the 2023 Inaugural World Premiere concert, I hope you’ll sing the whole cantata, but learning only 2 or 3 of the movements is fine.
 Learning a 35 minute work may be too much for busy singers and high school choirs that already have their school year planned, so we support partial participation.
 I only ask that you always include at least the last movement in your choices because it employs three simultaneous choruses, demanding as many singers as possible.
 To help you decide, this guide shows movement durations and note-ranges for each part HERE.